 While winter is definitely peak soup season, sometimes you need the perfect bowl of soup for spring.
 This Broccoli Asparagus Soup is it!

-📖Why This Recipe Works
+📖Why My Recipe Works

 - Uses Goat Cheese Instead of Cream-The goat cheese makes the soup creamy in the same way that cream might, but it has so much more flavor.

 - Potato Puree- Blending potatoes into the soup creates an even thick, creamy, and velvety texture without any flour or milk.
+This is the same technique that use in my vegan celery soup and my yellow squash soup recipe.

 🧾Ingredient Notes